When you start receiving your pension, it is subject to income tax just as your salary was when you were working.

 Lump sums payable on death

-The Trustees of the pension scheme have the discretion to decide to whom lump sums are paid when a member dies.
-This means that most lump sums are paid outside the member's estate and are therefore free from inheritance tax.
+Pension scheme trustees have the discretion to decide to whom lump sum death benefits are paid.
+This means that most lump sum death benefits are paid outside a member's estate and are therefore free from inheritance tax.

 The Annual Allowance is the amount by which the value of an individual’s pension benefits can increase each year without incurring a tax liability.
-The standard Annual Allowance is set at £40,000 for the 2019/2020 tax year.
+The standard Annual Allowance has been set at £40,000 since 6 April 2014.
 There is the opportunity to carry forward any unused Annual Allowance from up to the three previous tax years to offset an excess in the current tax year.
 However, any excess benefit still remaining is taxed at your highest marginal rate.
-In measuring your benefits you must include the increase in value of Defined Benefit pensions, as well as total contributions made into any Defined Contribution scheme, such as AVCs.
+In measuring your benefits you must include the increase in value of defined benefit pensions, as well as total contributions made into any defined contribution schemes, including Additional Voluntary Contributions.

-The Lifetime Allowance is the limit on the total value of pension benefits that an individual can build up over their working life without a tax charge.
-The Lifetime Allowance is £1,055,000 million for the tax year 2019/2020, which is the equivalent to a total pension of approximately £52,750 a year.
-Benefits may be paid above this value but there will be a tax charge called a Lifetime Allowance Charge.
-At retirement an individual will need to sign a declaration confirming whether any pension benefits have already been assessed against the Lifetime Allowance.
-Since April 2018, the Lifetime Allowance increases each year in line with Consumer Price Inflation.
+The Lifetime Allowance is the limit on the total value of pension benefits that an individual can build up over their working life (including current and previous employer pension schemes, Additional Voluntary Contributions and private pension provision) without incurring a tax charge.
+The Lifetime Allowance has been set at £1,073,100 since 6 April 2020, which is equivalent to a total pension of £53,655 a year.
+Benefits may be paid above this value but will be subject to a Lifetime Allowance Tax Charge.
+Any tax due will be deducted from the settlement of benefits at retirement.
+Before receiving retirement benefits from the scheme you will need to sign a declaration confirming whether you have received any pension benefits that have already been assessed against the Lifetime Allowance.

 How can I work out what my total benefits are worth?

 In order to work out how much of the Lifetime Allowance you will use you will need to consider all the pensions to which you are entitled.
-The pension administrator for each of your pension schemes will confirm these figures to enable you to work out the total.
+The administrator for each of your pension schemes can provide you with this information to enable you to work out the total.
+For in service members the estimated Lifetime Allowance used by your BAE Systems pension is included in your annual benefit statement.

 Is the Lifetime Allowance the same for everybody?

 Certain people are entitled to a higher (enhanced) Lifetime Allowance if they have previously applied to protect their benefits which were above the Lifetime Allowance, either at the time the tax rules changed in April 2006 or in 2012, 2014 or 2016 when other windows for transitional protections were made available.
-Examples include Enhanced Protection, Primary Protection, Fixed Protection 2012 & 2014 & 2016 and Individual Protection 2014 & 2016.
-Information is available on the current open protections.
+Examples include Enhanced Protection, Primary Protection, Fixed Protection 2012, 2014 and 2016 and Individual Protection 2014 and 2016.

 Lifetime Allowance Charge